22nd - 25th August 2024

 Shambala is full of interesting workshops and activities, and children are welcome and accepted throughout the festival.

-Don’t miss the finale – a breathtaking arial display and fireworks by the lake at 8pm on Sunday!
+Don’t miss the finale – a breathtaking aerial display and fireworks by the lake on Sunday!

 And here Sarah from a field somewhere reviews Shambala Festival… but shhh! don’t tell everyone!